strandjs/SOC_Analyst_Labs/courseFiles/Section_06-webSecurity/webLabPart2.md

 - Repeated failed logins followed by success with odd input
 - SQLi tools (sqlmap) leave signatures in User-Agent and timing

+Also a real world example is [Equifax 2017](https://en.wikipedia.org/wiki/2017_Equifax_data_breach) where there was a Data Breach of 147M Records because of SQLi

 ---
 [Back to the section](/courseFiles/Section_06-webSecurity/webSecurity.md)